-The F.T.G.D.C.A., which was formed on August 25, held a furthermeeting on Tuesday, September 2.
-Eight clubs have stated their willingness to enter the newly formed Association and entries by any clubs wishing to enter will be accepted up to September 30, 1947.

-Teams which have already entered are Scoresby, Fern Tree Gully (No. 1 and 2 teams), Boronia Church of Christ, The Basin (No. 1 and No. 2 teams) and Upper Fern Tree Gully (No. 1 and No. 2 teams).
-It had been hoped that wo grades would be formed this tear but owned the series of t grades and all adjoining clubs will be represented.
+Cricket Association The F.T.G.D.C.A., which was forme-eneting on Tuesday.
+September 2.
+Explat clubs have stated their wil-lingness to enter the newly formed association and entries by any clubs wishing to enter will be accepted up to September 20, 1947.
+Terms which have altered y entered to September 20, 1947.
+Terms which have altered y entered that the terms is boyonia Church of Chand 2 teams).
+Boyonia Church of Chand 2 teams and the second the sen hoped that or grades the heat head as is of the move to form fan Association many local clubs were not prepared.
+It is hoped that levels were the the second that net year there will be two preases and all adjoining clubs will be represented.

+grades and all adjoining clubs will be represented.
 The competition will be started in October and will be for the Cr.
-A. F. Pickett Shield.

-The office bearers who were appointed are as follows:-Cr.
-A. F. Pickett, Burke road, Fern Tree Gully, president; Mr L. Ewart, the Avenue, Fern Tree Gully, hon. treasurer, Mr A. C. K. Aplin, C/O T. Hayes, Upper Fern Tree Gully, hon. secretary.
+A. P. Pickett Shield.
+The office bearers who were ap-pointed are as follows:--Cr.
+A. F. Pickett, Burke road, Fern Tree Gully, president; Mr. L. Ewart, the Avenue, Fern Tree Gully, hon. treasurer, Mr A. C. K. Aplin, C/o T. Hayes, Up-per Fern Tree Gully, hon. secretary.